ArduPilot/MethodicConfigurator/README.md

 ## MS Windows Installation

-If you have a github.com account log in to it and you should be able to [download the latest Windows installer `.zip` file](https://github.com/ArduPilot/MethodicConfigurator/releases/tag/latest).
+Download the [latest Windows installer `.zip` file](https://github.com/ArduPilot/MethodicConfigurator/releases/tag/latest).
 Just install it and you do not need any other steps.

 Otherwise, install [git](https://git-scm.com/) and [python](https://www.python.org/downloads/).
 Then do: